-- Shareholder will be provided with a facility to attend the AGM through VC/OAVM through the CDSLe-Voting system.
-Shareholders may access the same at https://www.evotingindia.com under shareholders/members login by using the remote e-voting credentials.
-The link for VC/ OAVM will be available in shareholder/members login where the EVSN of Company will be displayed. - 2.
-Shareholders are encouraged to join the Meeting through Laptops / IPads for better experience. - 3.
-Further shareholders will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 4.
+- 4. Shareholders are encouraged to join the Meeting through Laptops/IPads for better experience. - 5.
+Further shareholders will be required to allow Camera and use Internet with a good speed to avoid any disturbance during the meeting. - 6.
 Please note that Participants Connecting from Mobile Devices or Tablets or through Laptop connecting via Mobile Hotspot may experience Audio/Video loss due to Fluctuation in their respective network.
-It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches.

-- 5. Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their request in advance atleast 7 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at info@tokyoplast.com.
-The shareholders who do not wish to speak during the AGM but have queries may send their queries in advance 7 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at info@tokyoplast.com.
-These queries will be replied to by the company suitably by email. - 6.
-Those shareholders who have registered themselves as a speaker will only be allowed to ex press their views/ask questions during the meeting.
+It is therefore recommended to use Stable Wi-Fi or LAN Connection to mitigate any kind of aforesaid glitches. - 7.
+Shareholders who would like to express their views/ask questions during the meeting may register themselves as a speaker by sending their requestin advance at least 7 days prior to meeting mentioning their name, demat account number/folio number, email id, mobile number at info@tokyoplast.com.
+The shareholders who do not wish to speak during the AGM but have queries may send their queries in advance 7 days prior to meeting mentioning their name, demat account number / folio number, email id, mobile number at info@tokyoplast.com.
+These queries will be replied to by the company suitably by email. - 8.
+Those shareholders who have registered themselves as a speaker will only be allowed to express their views/ask questions during the meeting. - 9.
+Only those shareholders, who are present in the AGM/EGM through VC/OAVM facility and have not casted their vote on the Resolutions through remote e-Voting and are otherwise not barred from doing so, shall be eligible to vote through e-Voting system available during the EGM/AGM. - 10.
+If any Votes are cast by the shareholders through the e-voting available during the EGM/ AGM and if the same shareholders have not participated in the meeting through VC/OAVM facility, then the votes cast by such shareholders shall be considered invalid as the facility of e-voting during the meeting is available only to the shareholders attending the meeting.